Noga-ng/NCache/README.md

 - associated file
 - file size when applicable
 - signature
+- tags
 - TTL
 - expiration timestamp

 Registry mutations use an exclusive lock around the complete read-modify-write cycle, reducing lost updates when multiple processes modify the same registry concurrently.

 ## Atomic File Writes

 File-based drivers write cache data through a temporary file and replace the final target only after the write is complete.

 This avoids exposing partially written cache files during normal writes.

 The registry uses a separate stable lock file so the registry file itself can still be replaced atomically.

+## Lazy Directory Iteration

+Recursive cache-directory traversal is performed lazily using PHP iterators and generators.

+Entries are yielded progressively instead of first collecting the entire directory tree into an in-memory array.

+This keeps directory operations more memory-efficient when working with a large number of cache files.

 ## Clearing Cache